USAMRICD-UW-Fred-Hutch-Cancer-Research/Correos-Security-Firewall-CSF/docs/docs/insiders/setup.md

 ## Restart

-After you've configured the settings specified above; you should now give ConfigServer Security & Firewall + LFD a restart.
+After you've configured the settings specified above; you should now give Correo's Security Firewall + LFD a restart.
 You can do this with the following command:

 === ":aetherx-axs-command: Command"